 - Eating too much or eating too quickly

-- Excited or had emotional stress
+- Being excited or experiencing emotional stress

 - Sudden temperature changes

 - Swallowing air while chewing gum or sucking on candy

 There are a variety of methods you can try to relax your diaphragm.
 These will work sometimes, but there is no consistent solution for everyone.

 - Focus on slow and consistent breathing